emlynoregan/gaedocstore/README.md

         }
     }

-An analogous process happens whenever the Address object is updated.
+An analogous process happens to embedded addresses whenever the Address object is updated.

-If the template itself is updated, then all objects affected by that template are also updated.
+Desired feature (not yet implemented): If the template itself is updated, then all objects affected by that template are also updated.

 ### deletion

-If an object is deleted, then all denormalized links will be updated with a special key "link_deleted": True.
+If an object is deleted, then all denormalized links will be updated with a special key "link_missing": True.
 For example, say we delete address "1234567" .
 Then Person will become:

     {